ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/android-sdk.md

 ---
 title: Android SDK
-description: A short description of this page
+description: Ant Media Server WebRTC Android SDK lets you build your own Android application that can publish and play WebRTC broadcasts.
+This simple guide will help you to achieve developing your android app with just a few lines of code.
-keywords: [Ant Media Server Documentation, Ant Media Server Tutorials]
+keywords: [Ant Media Server SDK, WebRTC Android SDK, Ant Media Server Documentation, Ant Media Server Tutorials]
 ---

+# Android SDK

 Ant Media's WebRTC Android SDK lets you build your own Android application that can publish and play WebRTC broadcasts with just a few lines of code.
 Follow the below steps to run the sample WebRTC Android app.